Bronx man sentenced in Nebraska for role in conspiracy that defrauded Verizon of $528K

 Pena pleaded guilty and will have to serve three years on supervised release after serving his prison sentence.
 There is no parole in the federal system.

-United States Attorney Steven Russell said beginning in 2017 and continuing to February 2019, Pena and others acquired stolen identities of U.S. citizens, including at least three in Nebraska.
+U.S. Attorney Steven Russell said that beginning in 2017 and continuing to February 2019, Pena and others acquired stolen identities of U.S. citizens, including at least three in Nebraska.
 Then they used the victims' information to create Verizon accounts and bought cellphones and accessories on the accounts, causing financial loss to Verizon and potential credit damage to the individual whose identity was used.

 People are also reading…